 When I first looked at visiting Scandinavia, I was concerned about the cost.
-I’d always heard that it’s an expensive area to travel, and since I’m trying to travel more on a budget (to save up for a much larger trip), I worried that traveling to Scandinavia would blow my budget.
+I’d always heard that it’s an expensive area to travel, and since I’m trying to travel more on a budget (to save up for a much larger trip), I worried that traveling to Denmark, Sweden, and Norway, would blow my annual travel budget.
 And that was after I factored in the incredible deal I got on my flights.
 Well, I didn’t blow my budget.
 In fact, I kept track of everything I spent and was shocked by my final result.

 So, in this post, I want to talk about my Scandinavia travel budget.
 We’ll talk about what I spent and how you can tweak those numbers to come up with a realistic travel budget for your own trip to Scandinavia.